UnicornGlobal/strong-lumen/README.md

 # strong-lumen

-Lumen, but with a bunch of security-centric features 💪
+Lumen, but with a bunch of security focused features 💪

+v7.x

 # Middleware

-We added modern security Middleware for Lumen to ensure our APIs are a litte more hardened than a default install.
+We added modern security Middleware for Lumen to ensure our APIs are a little more hardened than a default install.

 The internet is a dangerous place, and non-security minded developers often make mistakes that could easily be avoided.

 ## App ID